 Exposure pathways: The water at Camp Lejeune was used for a variety of purposes including drinking, use for food preparation, appliance use such as laundry and dishwashing, and showering and bathing as well as various occupational, recreational, and cleaning purposes.
-For use as drinking water, in this Report I consider the total amount of water that may have been consumed over the course of a 24-hour period, assuming the water source is either the Hadnot Point or Tarawa Terrace water system.
-For dermal and inhalation contact, I consider exposures to the chemicals of interest over a 24-hour period from using water in a bathroom (e.g., showering, sink use).
+For use as drinking water, in this Report I consider the total amount of water that may have been consumed over the course of a 24-hour period, assuming the water source is from either the Hadnot Point or Tarawa Terrace water system.
+For dermal and inhalation contact, I consider exposures to the chemicals of interest over a 24-hour period from using water in a bathroom.
 I recognize that other on-Base activities could have resulted in dermal or inhalation exposures.
-For example, these exposures could have occurred during mess hall activities, swimming, or car washing.
-In the case of the use of the Base swimming pool(s), for plaintiffs who specifically noted the use of a pool, indoor air concentrations were modeled.
-However, based on information in Mrs. Connard's deposition (Vivian Connard February 26, 2024 Deposition Transcript), I did not identify information indicating that Mr. Connard used a pool while on Base.
-Therefore, I did not consider a swimming exposure pathway in this Report.
-For outdoor activities such as car washing, in my professional judgment, inhalation exposures would be minimal due to dilution with the surrounding air.
-Dermal exposure would similarly likely be low due to off-gassing of volatile chemicals and minimal amounts of exposed skin surface area.
+For example, these exposures could have occurred during mess hall activities or swimming.
+In the case of the use of the Base swimming pool(s), for plaintiffs who specifically noted the use of a pool, indoor air concentrations were modeled and results included in the plaintiff Report.
+Ms. Rothchild reported that she swam on Base (Diane Rothchild February 29, 2024 Deposition Transcript, pgs.
+40-41).
+Therefore, I modeled swimming pool air concentrations of chemicals of interest for the time Ms. Rothchild was on Base.